dqops/dqo/docs/examples/schema/schema-detection.md

 # Schema detection

+## Overview

-The following examples shows how to detect changes in the schema using DQOps schema change monitoring.
+The following example shows how to detect changes in the schema using DQOps schema change monitoring.

 **PROBLEM**